mvallim/live-custom-ubuntu-from-scratch/README.md

           dpkg-reconfigure network-manager
           ```

-## Create the CD image directory and populate it
+## Create the image directory and populate it

 We are now back in our `build environment` after setting up our `live system` and will continue creating files necessary to generate the ISO.